 This article was originally written for schools transitioning to Portals 3.0 from our legacy platform in 2017.

-Creating new portals using the Portals 3.0 platform for parents, teachers, students, and other constituencies is an exciting, but potentially daunting prospect for schools.
+Creating portals using the Portals 3.0 platform for parents, teachers, students, and other constituencies is an exciting, but potentially daunting prospect for schools.
 This article provides a “roadmap” of sorts and offering several suggested approaches for rolling out Portals 3.0 successfully.
 It is recommended that schools coming to Portals 3.0 for the first time work through this document as they consider when and how to launch them.

 Recommended Configuration Tasks